List - ArrayList preserves order

 Prefer variable type List

-It is a good practice, while creating an object of an ArrayList
+It is a good practice, while creating an object of an ArrayList, to assign its reference to a variable of type List:

 List listOfNames = new ArrayList();